Comparative Literature MA 2025 entry

 • preparing coursework assignments and presentations

-Comparative literature sub-honours modules are assessed by 50% coursework and 50% written examination.
-Assessment at Honours level varies, with most modules being assessed entirely by coursework.
-Coursework covers a wide range, from traditional essays and commentaries to more creative modes (for example writing and commenting on a short story; writing a censor’s report; devising your own syllabus)
+Comparative literature sub-honours modules are assessed entirely through coursework.
+Assessment at Honours level varies, with most modules also being assessed entirely by coursework.
+Coursework covers a wide range, from traditional essays and commentaries to more creative modes (for example, writing and commenting on a short story, writing a censor’s report, devising your own syllabus).

 Examinations are held at the end of each semester during a dedicated exam diet with revision time provided beforehand.